Daytona Beach Summer Camps

 12. Can my child be picked up during camp for dinner, etc.?

 If your child’s schedule allows for time to go to dinner off campus, then every effort will be made to arrange this.
-Please contact the K-12 Education Office to arrange a scheduled time and date.
+Please send an email to summer@erau.edu 48 hours in advance to arrange a scheduled time and date.

 13. Can my child go running or go to the gym?